dfm/emcee/docs/user/line.rst

     m_ml, b_ml, lnf_ml = result["x"]

-It's worth noting that the optimize module *minimizes* functions whereas we would like the maximize the likelihood.
+It's worth noting that the optimize module *minimizes* functions whereas we would like to maximize the likelihood.
 This goal is equivalent to minimizing the *negative* likelihood (or in this case, the negative *log* likelihood).
 The maximum likelihood result is plotted as a solid black line—compared to